Keltic Lodge

-Keltic Lodge is a premier resort hotel in the village of Ingonish, Nova Scotia in Canada, on the northeastern coast of Cape Breton Island.
+The Keltic Resort is a premier resort hotel in the village of Ingonish, Nova Scotia in Canada, on the northeastern coast of Cape Breton Island.

 Facilities

-The Keltic Lodge is owned by Parks Canada and operated by GolfNorth, and has guest rooms and suites in the Main Lodge, as well as separate rental cottages.
+The Keltic Resort is owned by Parks Canada and operated by GolfNorth.
 Recreation facilities in the surrounding area include Ingonish Beach, hiking wilderness trails, whale watching and boat cruises.
 Next to the resort is the 18-hole championship Cape Breton Highlands Links golf course.

-The Lodge is open from May through October.
+The Keltic Resort is open from May through October.